Are LOPs going way?

 In the real world, medical providers are often asked to accept a payment for much less than they billed, usually due to an unsatisfactory monetary reward to the plaintiff/patient.
 And unfortunately in those situations when the underlying legal case results in a defense verdict, the medical provider then has the near impossible task of trying to collect payment directly from the patient who will often not be able to pay, resulting in the medical provider having to write off their invoice as a self-pay bad debt.

-Forming a relationship with HMR Funding allows medical providers to accept personal injury patients with no risk, knowing they will be paid promptly by HMR Funding immediately upon medical services being rendered.
+Forming a relationship with HMR Funding allows medical providers to accept personal injury patients with no risk, knowing they may be paid promptly within payment terms by HMR Funding soon after medical services being rendered.
 This allows the medical provider to concentrate on treating patients and growing their practice instead of worrying about inherent challenges associated with collecting on their aging accounts receivable balances on personal injury cases.

 Contact us now if you would rather work with us than take the risk of accepting letters of protection (LOP) or medical liens.